BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_1_Using_Script_Conditionals.md

 Consider the following code: `IF OP_DUP OP_HASH160 <pubKeyHashA> ELSE OP_DUP OP_HASH160 <pubKeyHashA> ENDIF OP_EQUALVERIFY OP_CHECKSIG `.

-Year of looking at conditionals in prefix notation might lead you to read this as:
+Looking at conditionals in prefix notation might lead you to read this as:
 ```
 IF (OP_DUP) THEN